 When you first identify the candidates, whether [they’re] already in your network or your ATS, you make an approach first.
 Then you have a lot of back and forth because the person doesn't answer the phone.
 You have to call back to leave a message.
-And the person calls back, leaves a message.
-You can quickly have two, three days, sometimes up to a week wasted on that.
+And the person calls back and leaves a message.
+You can quickly have two, or three days, sometimes up to a week wasted on that.

 Then you have X number of interviews, maybe some assessments, maybe a serious game involved.
 And then you submit a shortlist to your clients.

 Once you've done that, your work is not done.
-Then you have multiple points of contact over the next few weeks, sometimes months, where you have to keep in close contact with your candidates, in order to bring him or her information on the client’s process.
+Then you have multiple points of contact over the next few weeks, sometimes months, where you have to keep in close contact with your candidates, in order to bring him her information on the client’s process.
 Assure the candidate that he or she is not forgotten by the client.

 Call your candidate, even if there's nothing to say apart from, well, I don't have the client's feedback yet.
 There may be some explanation, they may be busy with the budget or stressed by the situation, which is fine.
-But say something to the candidate, even if it's a two minute call per week.
+But say something to the candidate, even if it's a two-minute call per week.

 How do we optimize the discreet parts of the workflow, such as candidates already in your ATS?
 (9:38)